EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * S_V - variable length session identifier
 * N_V - 64-bit random nonce
 * E_V - the ephemeral public key of Party V
-* HKDF_V - an single chosen algorithm from HKDFs_U
+* HKDF_V - a single chosen algorithm from HKDFs_U
-* AEAD_V - an single chosen algorithm from AEADs_U
+* AEAD_V - a single chosen algorithm from AEADs_U
-* SIG_V - an single chosen algorithm from SIGs_V that Party V signs with
+* SIG_V - a single chosen algorithm from SIGs_V with which Party V signs
-* SIG_U - an single chosen algorithm from SIGs_U that Party U signs with
+* SIG_U - a single chosen algorithm from SIGs_U with which Party U signs
 * COSE_ENC_2 has the following fields and values:

    + external_aad = aad_2